gorilcubedev/pomotimerV1/README.md

 1. **Starting a session**:
    - Add tasks using the input field in the Tasks section
-   - Click the "▶️" button next to a task to set it as your active task
    - Click the "Start" button to begin the Pomodoro timer

 2. **Managing tasks**: